nairuzabulhul/KeyPlexer/README.md

  [x] IP detection

- [ ] Geolocation detection

- [ ] Webcam logging

- [ ] Microphone logging

  [x] Revsershell is added as backdoor trojan

+ [X] Interactive shell -- move flexiblly around the user directories using cd command

- [ ] Download/ upload file using the backdoor shell functionality
+ [X] Download/ upload file using the backdoor shell functionality * [Download is DONE]

+ [X] DELETE images and logs after sending them through email using [cover] command

+ [X] Multiple Clients

+ [x] Trun the script into an executable

+ [X] Add colors to the server menu --linux

 ### Additioal Steps:
- [x] Trun the script into an executable

  [ ] Bind the program to a file with an icon

- [ ] Add colors to the server menu --linux

  [ ] Encrypt traffic accross the network using AES encryption

  [ ] Detect virtual environment

- [ ] Previlige Escalation
+ [ ] Webcam logging

- [ ] Multiple Clients
+ [ ] Microphone logging

  [ ] Get the system loging credentials

 ## Nextstep

-- Get to all saved passwords from the browser
-- ADD DELETE IMAGES after sending them through email
-- List all the running processors
-- Use dictionary to replace if statements
-- Handle closing sockets properly
+ [ ] Send email or text when the user shuts down the computer, logs off or disconnects from the internet

+ [ ] Added Persistence to the machine, to avoid disconnection on the restart

+	[ ] Copy the file to another location and delete the current one

+	[ ] Edit the registry

+ [ ] TESTING --> additional testing is required

+ [ ] Keystrokes are sanitized for accurate output (Ctrl, Alt, Enter)

+ [ ] Detects when the user is accessing special important websites such as social media, banks, etc

+ [ ] Interact with the processor (run it , or kill it)